 While the cooler weather may be a welcome retreat from the often stuffy, warm days of summer, it can bring several hazards, particularly for the elderly.

 Winter can be a challenge for those that struggle with mobility, or have conditions such as osteoporosis, as the risk of slips and falls increases in icy conditions.

-At Helping Hands, we have 28 years’ experience in caring for older adults and their families.
+At Helping Hands, we have over 30 years’ experience in caring for older adults and their families.
 Here are our top tips to help ensure elderly relatives stay safe and well this winter.

 Get prepared in advance

 Before winter well and truly hits, it’s wise to take a few precautions while it is still easy to get out and about.

 While possible, it’s a good idea to make sure the cupboards and freezer are stocked with plenty of food for the winter.
 When it’s too cold or icy to leave the house, consider ordering shopping online to be delivered, to avoid any risk of falls and slips on a visit to the shops.